VHF Stability

 Selecting Component Values

-Optimum resistor value can actually be determined by measurement, or determine empirically.
+Optimum resistor value can be determined by network analyzer measurements, or determined empirically.

-If the anode path is long and thin, the impedance will be high.
+If the anode path to chassis is long and thin, the VHF impedance will be very high.
 A high anode path impedance (thin or long leads) requires higher values of resistance, because we want the resistor to dominate the anode system impedance.
 The best value for a resistor is generally one that is approximately equal to, or slightly higher than, the anode path reactance at the frequency of instability.
+This ensures an upper-VHF Q approaching 1, and a broad dampening bandwidth.

-That impedance can be measured on an impedance test set, or other ways by creative engineers or technicians, but as a general rule long, thin anode leads like 811A's require 100-150 ohms of resistance while shorter thicker anode leads like those in 3-500Z tubes require 50-100 ohms of resistance.
-Stable tubes with external anodes often can just use anode lead resistance, using brass or other materials, to adequately dampen anode path reactance.
+That impedance can be measured on an impedance test set, or through other methods by creative engineers or technicians.
+As a general rule in good HF tank systems, long, thin, anode leads (i.e. 811A's) require 100-150 ohms of resistance while shorter thicker anode leads (i.e. 3-500Z) require 30-100 ohms of resistance.
+Stable tubes with external anodes can often use natural anode lead resistance of brass or other materials, or even hairpins, to adequately dampen anode path reactance.
+Exceptionally stable tubes with short internal grid leads exiting on a grid ring often require no suppression at all, if the grid ring is grounded directly to the chassis.

-If you look at amplifier designs, you will find tubes like 811A's generally have higher value resistors and many turns of wire in the suppressor.
-Tubes like 3-500Z's have significantly fewer turns, especially when grid leads are kept very short and direct to the chassis, and lower value resistors.
+Looking at amplifier designs, we will find tubes like 811A's generally have higher resistor values and many turns in the suppressor inductor.
+Tubes like 3-500Z's have significantly fewer turns, especially when grid leads are kept very short and direct to the chassis, and can use lower value resistors.

 Uses For Improved Suppressors

 Series-resonant suppressors are used with slightly inductive resistor paths, and larger-than- normal shunt inductors.
-A small capacitor is placed in series with the inductive resistor path, and this capacitor series-tunes the resistor path.
+A small capacitor is placed in series with the slightly inductive resistor path, and this capacitor series-tunes the resistor path to a very broad VHF resonance.
 This results in a very rapid shift of current into the resistor as frequency is increased.
-This works well with amplifiers operating at 1/3 to 1/2 the instability frequency, minimizing resistor heat while providing perfect stability.
+This works well with amplifiers operating at 1/3 to 1/2 the instability frequency.
+It minimizes resistor heat on upper HF while providing perfect lower or mid-VHF stability.

 Other Instability